Exact big Ramsey degrees for finitely constrained binary free amalgamation classes: Conclusion and future directions

 \subsection{Languages of higher arity}

 A natural generalization of the main result is to drop the requirement that all relations are of arity at most two.
-Unlike the binary case, there are not yet general upper bound results (and trying to obtain them is a very active area of research in which many of the authors are presently involved).
-It seems that versatile upper bound theorems are one of the key ingredients for characterizing exact big Ramsey degrees, so the stage probably is not ready yet for a complete generalization of this paper.
+Unlike the binary case, there are not yet general upper bound results (and trying to obtain them is a very active area of research in which many of the authors are presently involved), which are a pre-requisite for obtaining characterizations of exact big Ramsey degrees.

-Nevertheless, there exists an upper bound theorem for the generic 3-uniform hypergraph~\cite{Bal_3unifGraphs20}.
-There are two major differences from binary structures: Firstly, instead of a single tree of types, a product of two trees naturally appears.
+Nevertheless, there exists an upper bound theorem for the generic 3-uniform hypergraph~\cite{Bal_3unifGraphs20} and also, more generally, unrestricted structures in languages with finitely many relations of every arity~\cite{braunfeld2023big}.
+There are two major differences between the 3-uniform hypergraph and binary structures: Firstly, instead of a single tree of types, a product of two trees naturally appears.
 The first tree is an analogue of the tree of $1$-types, while the second is a binary tree which can be thought of as a tree of ``higher order" types (see also~\cite{Bal_3unifGraphs19} for the intuition behind the second tree).
-This makes the analysis of envelopes and construction of diagonal substructures more complicated, because one has to control the interplay between meets in both trees.
-Secondly, since the language is ternary, the tree of $1$-types branches more and more at each successive level. \begin{prob} Characterize the big Ramsey degrees of the generic $3$-uniform hypergraph.
-Does the generic $3$-uniform hypergraph admit a big Ramsey structure? \end{prob} Some of the authors of this paper are working on this problem, and it seems that the characterization of big Ramsey degrees will be similar to those of the Rado graph.
-In particular, the interesting events are coding nodes, splitting in the type tree, and splitting in the second tree.
-One can ensure that each event appears on its own level, and moreover, one can get a bit of control over the interplay between splitting in the type tree and in the second tree.
+This makes the analysis of embedding shapes and construction of diagonal substructures more complicated, because one has to control the interplay between meets in both trees.
+Secondly, since the language is ternary, the tree of $1$-types branches more and more at each successive level.